The Monstrous & The Divine

 “It is time now for the women to speak.”

-Submissions should focus on Sapphic goddesses and monsters as you’ve not seen them before.
+Submissions should focus on Sapphic goddesses and monsters from existing mythologies as you’ve not seen them before.
 Bring them down from the heavens and out of the caves.
 While goddesses and monsters aren’t like us, they do still crave the company of ones who love, fear and worship them.
 Not necessarily in that order.

 Reminiscent of Seanan McGuire’s October Daye, Laini Taylor’s Daughter of Smoke & Bone, Bryan Fuller’s American Gods, or the work of Nnedi Okorafor, Nghi Vo, or Francesca Lia Block, submissions for this anthology should be: